-Boba pearls (also known as bubble pearls, or tapioca balls ) are those super lovely chewy black balls of tapioca that you see in boba milk tea.
+Boba pearls (also known as bubble pearls or tapioca balls ) are those super lovely chewy black balls of tapioca that you see in boba milk tea.
 Making boba pearls is easier than it looks – all you need are tapioca flour, water, and a few other simple ingredients.
 Follow this step-by-step guide to make your own boba pearls!
+I am using brown sugar as the coloring of today's boba pearls, so it is also brown sugar boba pearls.

 Caution firstly, this is a time-consuming recipe due to the long time rounding process.
 Make this in your leisure time for example during watching TV.
 To make these chewy small balls, we only need three ingredients, brown sugar or dark brown sugar, tapioca starch, and water.
 Sound quite easy and healthy.
 We are making brown sugar boba this time, once tried, you can use other color ingredients like fruit juice or mocha powder to make the boba balls colorful and appealing.
 But among all of the newly popular types, this one with brown sugar syrup is the most common and popular one.